 Best places to see Cassowaries: Daintree and Mission Beach

 The original range of the southern cassowary was throughout the native tropical rainforests of north Queensland.
 Today the biggest population is found in the Daintree Rainforest north of the Daintree river.
 You could be fortunate enough to spot a cassowary in the wild near the award-winning Daintree Discovery Centre https://www.discoverthedaintree.com/ about two hours north of Cairns.

 The following map gives a general idea of population density.

 Surprisingly, another good place to see cassowaries in the wild is much further south in Mission Beach, a couple of hours south of Cairns.
 This seaside resort town has dedicated people who are very active in protecting the estimated 100 resident wild cassowaries and conserving their habitat.

 This article provides detailed information on the best places to see cassowaries near Mission Beach.

 Here’s an excellent video by BBC Earth showing the connection between cassowaries and dinosaurs.
 Includes great scenes of cassowary habitat in the tropical rainforests of North Queensland.

 The greatest number of attacks on people involve cassowaries expecting to be fed.

 I would consider myself extremely fortunate to see a cassowary in the wild.
 However, you do need to stay aware of your surroundings… Casso-wary!!
-Stopping at a picnic area or going for a walk in the tropical rainforest of Queensland may yield a surprise as shown in the following news report.
+Stopping at a picnic area or going for a walk in the tropical rainforests of north Queensland can yield a surprise as shown in the following news report.